 Is your winter service provider progressive?
 Progressive service providers are always looking for better ways to deliver service to their clients.
-Salt shortages in recent years have service providers looking for new ways to reduce salt usage on sites by investing in new plows that offer greater ground contour resulting in a better road cleanup after plowing.
+This year’s salt shortage has service providers looking for new ways to reduce salt usage on sites by investing in new plows that offer greater ground contour resulting in a better road cleanup after plowing.
 This means that less salt needs to be used to melt the remaining snow after plowing.
 In recent years there have been significant improvements with ‘Live Edge’ or ‘Flex Edge’ plows whose cutting edge is made up of individual flexing sections 12 to 18 inches in length that contour to the road surface allowing better snow clean-up.
 As a result, substantially less salt is required to return conditions to bare pavement.
 While the savings in salt costs help cover the 30% increase in equipment costs, the true savings of less salt use on site are to condominium infrastructure such as concrete pavers, walkway and vegetation.

 Is your service provider Smart about Salt certified?
 The Smart about Salt Council is a not-for-profit organization which offers training to improve winter salting practices and recognizes industry leaders through certification.
-Salt is an effective tool used to battle winter snow and ice.
+Salt is an effective tool used to battle winter’s snow and ice.
 It does, however, have the potential to affect ground vegetation, sidewalks, roadways and urban infrastructure.
-Salt must be applied in the correct circumstances and at the correct amounts in order to maximize its effectiveness and lessen its harmful effects on the environment.
-A Smart about Salt service provider has invested in training and made a commitment to comply with industry standards to lessen the negative salts impacts on your infrastructure.
+Salt must be applied in the correct circumstances and at the correct amounts in order to maximize its effectiveness and lesson its harmful affects on the environment.
+A Smart about Salt service provider has invested in training and made a commitment to comply with industry standards to lesson the negative salts impacts on your infrastructure.

 Does your service provider hold themselves and your service to a higher standard?
 Service providers who are serious about delivering a higher service standard use tools for continuous improvement.
 The SN 9001 Quality Management System, specifically for the snow and ice industry, is an example of such a tool.
 Some of the key elements of the SN 9001 process are: